fredericoespeschit/slab-shot/README.md

 </p>

-## :information_source: What's Next Level Week?
+## :information_source: Slab-shot?

-NLW is a practical week with lots of code, challenges, networking and a single objective: to take you to the next level.
+SLABSHOT is being used in mentoring with the aim: to take you to the next level.

 ### Days
 - 1º Dia: Marcação com HTML semantico (Screenshot) 20/10 - :heavy_check_mark: